CodeNameTwister/GDAnti-Cheats/README.md

 The tracking method or value to be monitored varies depending on the needs of you project.
 (See the Trackvalue scene in example folder)

-There is also a programmable function to create a copy at a new memory location.
+There is also have function for create a copy at a new memory location.

 ## Roadmap [↑](#table-of-contents)
 - ~~TrackerStream~~